 Candy Cane Crisps

-- 1 cup (2 sticks) butter (don't use margarine, they won't turn out right)
+- 1 cup (2 sticks) butter at room temperature (do not use margarine, they won't turn out right)

 - 1¼ cups powdered sugar, divided